 - Making cross-training a priority for both management and their subordinates to help out when someone is off

 Bring them back in slowly

 Leadership can make it easier on their employees coming back from vacation by easing them back into their normal job duties.
-They can do the following to help bring them back to the grind of work life and avoid burnout:
+They can do the following to help bring them back to the grind of work-life and avoid burnout:

 - Making it a common practice for employees to take time to catch up on emails and other built-up tasks that have piled on before they return to normalcy

-- Having employees ease back in by having them work from home their first day back to do their catchup, or have them block out a large chunk of their day on their calendar to do those tasks in the office.
+- Having employees ease back in by having them work from home their first day back to do their catchup, or having them block out a large chunk of their day on their calendar to do those tasks in the office.

 Review company culture

 - Are employees celebrated for almost never taking time off?

 - Are employees who are “available 24/7” praised and rewarded?